 Select inactive when the service line is no longer provided to customers or has been discontinued.

-Inactive Year is blank by default, but a FY drop down option will pop up once the status changes to inactive.
+Inactive Year is blank by default, but a FY drop-down option will pop up once the status changes to inactive.
 In this field, you need to select the FY when the service line rate was inactivated or will be discontinued.

 Attach the excel Rate Calculation Workbook under the Rate Documentation section to allow the Auxiliary Accounting Office to review the actual financial operation results for the fiscal year reporting and the proposed rates for future fiscal years for each service line.